How do you ship your products?

 What are your privacy and security policies?

 Customer and newsletter information is used exclusively by Serendipity Studio and will not be shared with anyone.
-Our payment gateway and customer-sensitive webpages are fully protected and are PCI compliant.
+Our webpages and payment gateway are encrypted and PCI compliant.
 Back to top

 I don't sew!
 Do you ever make custom pieces for anyone?

 Due to our dedication to design, we do not have time to take custom orders.
-However, we are going to be offering a limited number of finished goods from time to time under our new brand, KW Made.
+However, we are now offering a limited number of finished goods under our new brand, KW Made.
 The inventory will fluctuate depending on what we're busy doing, so check back often to see what we're currently offering.
 Back to top

 What sort of thread do you use in your sewing?